bazaah/jaesve/README.md

 ### CLI

 Jaesve comes with a CLI, courtesy of clap.rs.
-You can type `-h` or `--help` to get it.
+You can type `-h` or `--help` to see the available settings.

 #### Flags